hortonworks/data-tutorials/tutorials/cda/building-a-server-log-analysis-application/tutorial-2.md

 ### Auto Setup HDF

-Open the **HDF web shell client** at [http://sandbox-hdf.hortonworks.com:4200](http://sandbox-hdf.hortonworks.com:4200) with login `root/hadoop`.
+Open the **HDF web shell client** at http://sandbox-hdf.hortonworks.com:4200.
-After login, you will be prompted to change the password.

 Prior to executing the shell script, replace the following line of shell code `AMBARI_USER_PASSWORD="<Your-Ambari-Admin-Password>"` with the password you created for Ambari Admin user.
 For example, if our Ambari Admin password was set to `yellowHadoop`, then the line of code would look as follows: `AMBARI_USER_PASSWORD="yellowHadoop"`